Get the latest from TODAY

 Best for ages: 4-14

-What to do: Fly into Cancun and then immediately head to Playa del Carmen, the perfect launching point for all of Quintana Roo’s adventures.
-Float the underwater river at Xcaret Eco Theme Park and stay late for the cultural musical show, “Xcaret Mexico Espectacular.”
+What to do: Fly into Cancun and then head to Playa del Carmen, the perfect launching point for all of Quintana Roo’s adventures.
+Float the underwater river at Xcaret Eco Theme Park and stay late for the musical show, “Xcaret Mexico Espectacular.”
 Then, taxi or bus to Dolphin Discovery in Puertos Aventuras where the kids can splash and play with dolphins, manatees and even sea lions!
 Finally, explore the clifftop ruins in Tulum.
-Further inland, take a day trip to Chichen Itza!
+Further inland, take a day trip to Chichen Itza.
 For beach time, check out Aloha Paddle Club's water sport rentals in Playa del Carmen or take the ferry to nearby Cozumel.

 Where to stay: Panama Jacks Resort Playa del Carmen is located on prime beachfront real estate and home to the Camp Jack kids club.
 Outside of town, Barcelo has everything from its impressive Barcelo Maya Grand Resort (five family-friendly hotels in one) to its more intimate Allegro Playacar where babysitting is always available.
 In Cozumel, Allegro Cozumel has a pirate-themed water park on site.